thi-ng/umbrella/packages/heaps/README.md

 ## About

-Generic binary heap & d-ary heap implementations with customizable ordering.
+Various heap implementations for arbitrary values and with customizable ordering.

 Type agnostic binary heap & d-ary heap implementations with customizable ordering and fanout / tree arity (in case of `DHeap`).
 Both `Heap` and